hwessels/microMUMMIEfly/README.md

 ##### Install PARalyzer

  MicroMUMMIE microRNA binding site predictions depend on [PARalyzer](https://ohlerlab.mdc-berlin.de/software/PARalyzer_85/) output files.
 Please begin by installing PARalyzer implemented in [PARpipe](https://github.com/ohlerlab/PARpipe).
-To run PARpipe succesfully on fly data you will need the bowtie-index, GTF, 2bit file, repeat masker files, and transcript isoform tracking file deposited [here]().
+To run PARpipe succesfully on fly data you will need the bowtie-index, GTF, 2bit file, repeat masker files, and transcript isoform tracking file deposited [coming soon]().
  PARalyzer uses Bowtie to align PAR-CLIP reads to the genome and then constructs a smooth signal curve that can be used for peak-calling to find (roughly) where an RNA-binding protein (such as Argonaute) binds.
 However, rather than using a peak-caller, microMUMMIE instead uses a hidden Markov model (HMM) to find the most probable miRNA seed match near the PARalyzer peak.
 This allows microMUMMIE to weigh multiple forms of evidence (e.g., T-to-C conversion rates, evolutionary conservation, RNA sequence) in making the most informed prediction.

 <br>